 Unfortunately, there are not any readily available tests available to test whether a cat has a chromosomal abnormality, which might manifest as a learning disability.
 Therefore, it’s unlikely that your cat will ever have a definitive diagnosis.
 However, you should work closely with your vet to determine what the most likely problem is and how it should be treated.

-Cats with learning disabilities also require extra care.
+Cats with Down Syndrome-like symptoms may require extra care.
 They might need a special diet, as well as a few more visits to the vet than most other cats.
 They're also less independent than your average kitty and ill-equipped for dealing with hazardous situations, like crossing the road.
 As such, these cats are best suited to the indoor life, where their owners can keep a watchful eye over them.

 "We get comments all the time like I hope they find a cure," said Lauren.
 "But there's no need.
 She's happy, she's healthy, and she's very well-loved."